DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 # O8.
 Varushka’s Nightmare
 A player or allied NPC who falls unconscious in the lounge, guest room, or closet is mentally transported to Varushka’s Nightmare—a nightmare realm shaped by the spirit of one of Strahd’s first victims.

 Varushka's Nightmare exists across five near-identical copies of the Ravenloft guest suite, layered vertically atop one another.
 Within the Nightmare, the trapdoor in <span class="citation">K51.
 Closet (p.
-70)</span> always leads to the trapdoor beneath the **rug of smothering** in <span class="citation">K47.
+70)</span> always leads to the trapdoor in <span class="citation">K47.
 Portrait of Strahd (p.
 68)</span>.
 However, the door to the Closet on the fifth and highest level of the Nightmare instead leads to a copy of Castle Ravenloft on the day of Sergei's wedding, via a copy of <span class="citation">K23.
 Servants' Entrance (p.
 59)</span>, as described in [[#O8f.
 The Bloody Keep]] below.

 ![[Nightmare Map.png]]